 Despite the relatively unstable political situation, travelling in Ethiopia is usually without much hassles, as the Ethiopians are most welcoming people with a culture and history that give them good reasons to celebrate their country.

 And celebrating their beloved country can be seen on almost every TV, on which music videos showing Ethiopians singing and dancing in the countryside.
 And every Ethiopia love their songs and dances, the coffee ceremonies with incence from glowing coals.
-All these things shine through the Ethiopians and forms a unique Ethiopian or Habesha identity.
+All these things shine through the Ethiopians and forms a unique Ethiopian or Habeshian identity.

 A real adventure